adamnicholson/Chief/README.md

     $command = new MyQueueableCommand();
     $chief->execute($command);

-If you pass Chief any command which does not implement `QueueableCommand`, it will be executed immediately as normal:
+If you pass Chief any command which implements `QueueableCommand` it will be added to the queue.
+Any commands which do *not* implement `QueueableCommand` will be executed immediately as normal.

-	$command = new MyCommand();
-	$chief->execute($command);

-> An implementation of `CommandQueuer` for illuminate/queue is [included](https://github.com/adamnicholson/Chief/blob/master/src/Bridge/Laravel/IlluminateQueuer.php).

 ## Transactional Commands

-Using the `TransactionalCommandBus` can help to prevent more than 1 command being executed at any time.
+Using the `TransactionalCommandLockingDecorator` can help to prevent more than 1 command being executed at any time.
 In practice, this means that you if you nest a command execution inside a command handler, the nested command will not be executed until the first command has completed.

 Here's an example:

 	use Chief\CommandBus;
 	use Chief\Command;
-	use Chief\TransactionalCommandBus;
+	use Chief\Decorators\TransactionalCommandLockingDecorator;

 	class RegisterUserCommandHandler implements CommandHandler {
 		public function __construct(CommandBus $bus, Users $users) {